Ask utilities executives what keeps them awake at night and workforce issues will likely loom large.

 One obvious priority, of course, must be mitigating the loss of human capital from retirement by continuously attracting new talent, and successfully on-boarding and retaining that talent.
 A more strategic weapon in your arsenal should be succession and workforce planning — developing employees who are equipped with the knowledge and skills to take on their predecessors’ roles, and carry them forward in a rapidly changing landscape.

 But succession planning doesn’t stop with the nomination of successors, it begins there.
 Your succession strategy, like your overall people strategy, must be continuously and strategically realigned with market trends, leading practices in talent development — and, most important of all, your overarching business strategy.

-With over 4,ooo industry-focused professionals globally—PwC’s Power & Utilities practice is very well positioned to help you meet the challenge of a changing workforce.
+With over 4,500 industry-focused professionals within the global network of firms—PwC’s Power & Utilities practice is well placed to help.

 Our offerings, both deep and broad, are as focused on growth strategy and building value as on mitigating areas of inefficiency and risk.
 From leadership development, succession planning and knowledge transfer to productivity strategies, change management, and employee engagement, we can help provide the processes and tools you need to foster a results-oriented, high-performance people culture.

 Contact us to learn more about how we can help you align your people strategy with your long-term business objectives at a time of significant change.